Plymouth_Cardiology_Consultant

 Consultant Cardiologist

-Specialist in Adult Cardiology with a focus on heart rhythm problems and coronary artery disease
+Specialist in Adult Cardiology with a focus on heart rhythm problems

 Cardiac Electrophysiology & Catheter Ablation